davidgiven/fluxengine/doc/using.md

 	has no effect on the _drive_, so it doesn't help with flippy disks, but is useful for using very old drives with FluxEngine itself.
 If you use this option, then any index marks in the sampled flux are, of course, garbage.

+  - `--flux_sink.rescale=X`

+  When writing a floppy on a drive that doesn't match the source file rpm, the flux periods can be scaled to compensate.
+For example, to write a PC-98 1.2MB (360rpm) floppy using a 300rpm floppy drive:

+  `--flux_sink.rescale=1.2`

 ## Visualisation